Qotes/Qotes/qotes-react/helper.md

 * Apart from a few built-in variables (`NODE_ENV` and `PUBLIC_URL`), variable names must start with `REACT_APP_` to work.
 * The environment variables are injected at build time.
 If you need to inject them at runtime, [follow this approach instead](#generating-dynamic-meta-tags-on-the-server).

-### Adding Temporary Environment Variables In Your Shell

-Defining environment variables can vary between OSes.
-It’s also important to know that this manner is temporary for the life of the shell session.

 #### Windows (cmd.exe)